chris-maclean/PyWormbase/README.md

 to retrieve this package from the PyPI package index.

 ## Usage
-Wormbase's API is free and open.
+The WormBase ParaSite REST API is free and open.
 No credentials, keys, or tokens are needed to access it.
 This makes PyWormbase easy to use in scripts, too.
-First, import PyWormbase, then instantiate a WormbaseClient object:
+First, import `pywormbase`, then instantiate a `WormbaseClient` object:

 ```Python
 >>> import pywormbase